 This is it.
 You need to save some serious moolah and you need to do it now.
 All stops are being pulled out and you’re getting down with these extreme frugal living tips to save you a ton of money.

-Whether you need to cut right back on your spending, if you’re in hard financial times or if you have a big financial goal to achieve, these frugal living tips with help you get through and save a ton of money.
+Whether you need to cut right back on your spending, if you’re in hard financial times or if you have a big financial goal to achieve, these extreme frugal tips with help you get through and save a ton of money.

 1 – Sell Anything You Aren’t Using And Don’t Need

 You’ve seen the posts about decluttering and making some extra cash, but this is next level.
 This isn’t just about selling what you don’t want anymore, this is about selling what you don’t need.

 Sell your second car, or your main car if you can get by without it, sell any kitchen appliances you don’t use, furniture that isn’t necessary or anything in your home that you don’t need in the immediate or near future.

 If you’re going extreme, there’s a reason so make it happen.

 2 – Downsize

 Now you have less ‘stuff’ you can downsize to save money.
 If you’re renting, consider a smaller place with less rent, or if you have a mortgage, consider selling your home and buying something smaller (this will be totally dependent on your personal financial situation and the housing market in your area).